Breathwork and Tetany

 What Causes Tetany – The Mainstream Medical View

-From the mainstream medical perspective, tetany is caused by the alkalization effect on your body from the deeper, faster breathing you do in the breathwork session, and in some rare cases, by a mineral deficiency of calcium (if you eat a normal diet, you should have sufficient amounts of this mineral).
-However, because of the fact that many people who do breathwork never get tetany, there is clearly something more going on than this simplistic medical explanation.
+From the mainstream medical perspective, tetany is caused by the alkalization effect on your body from the deeper, faster breathing you do in the breathwork session, and in a small percentage of cases, by a mineral deficiency of calcium and/or magnesium.
+However, because of the fact that many people who do breathwork and do not push the outbreath never get tetany, there is clearly something more going on than this simplistic medical explanation.

 What Causes Tetany – The Breathwork Point of View